Climate of Istanbul: Temperature

 It is somewhat well-established that summer mean temperatures have risen from about 20-22 C during pre-industrial times, to about 23-25 C over the last two centuries, according to reconstructions done by Luterbacher et al. The same pattern is not found to the same extent in winter, where temperatures have seen no perceptible increase until very recently.
-This points to the combined effect of climate change and the urban heat island.
+This points to the combined effect of climate change and the urban heat island, which increases in intensity during the nights of the city's largely sunny summer days, and in hot summer days may create temperature differences of up to 8 °C at night, essentially creating a 4-5 °C difference between urban and rural areas.